AdyKalra/aws-azure-trends/Architecting for Reliability on AWS.md

 * **AWS Config** provides a detailed view of the resources associated with your AWS account, including how they are configured, how they are related to one another, and how the configurations and their relationships have changed over time.
+  * **Config rules** which represent your ideal configuration settings.
+AWS Config provides customizable, predefined rules called **managed rules** to help you get started.
+You can also create your own custom rules.
+While AWS Config continuously tracks the configuration changes that occur among your resources, it checks whether these changes violate any of the conditions in your rules.
+If a resource violates a rule, AWS Config flags the resource and the rule as **noncompliant.**

+For example, when an EC2 volume is created, AWS Config can evaluate the volume against a rule that requires volumes to be encrypted.
+If the volume is not encrypted, AWS Config flags the volume and the rule as noncompliant
   * **AWS Config uses Amazon Simple Notification Service (SNS) topics to send you notifications every time a supported AWS resource** is created, updated, or otherwise modified as a result of user API activity.
-  * **f you want to programmatically consume the data from AWS Config in these or other ways, use an Amazon Simple Queue Service queue as the notification endpoint for Amazon SNS.**
+  * **If you want to programmatically consume the data from AWS Config in these or other ways, use an Amazon Simple Queue Service queue as the notification endpoint for Amazon SNS.**

   * With AWS Config, you can do the following:
     * Evaluate your AWS resource configurations for desired settings.